 These perfectly sized treats feature tasty, healthy ingredients plus added DHA, vitamins, and nutrients for your puppy’s still-developing digestive system.

-The limited ingredient Natural Balance Limited Ingredient Dog Treats can also be broken into smaller bits for training.
+The limited ingredient Natural Balance Treats* can also be broken into smaller bits for training.

 They’re easy-to-digest with super tasty ingredients your puppy will enjoy.

 In the world of dog training, “ high-value dog treats” are defined as anything your pup really loves to eat—your dog’s favorite food.